 The tradition of signing the globe originated in 1929 with John H. Finley, then both president of the American Geographical Society and editor-in-chief of The New York Times.
 Often Finley himself would go down to the docks of Lower Manhattan to personally greet the returning adventurers and have them trace out their routes across the Earth.

-There are currently 82 signers on the irreplaceable globe, and counting.
+There are currently 82 signers (and counting) on the irreplaceable globe.
 The tradition is ongoing, with a new explorer added by the society every year.

 Know Before You Go

 The American Geographical Society office and so has the globe moved to another location in Manhattan.